richiegimmel/bmt/README.md

 - Python 3.11 or higher
 - Node.js 18 or higher
-- PostgreSQL 14+ with pgvector extension
+- PostgreSQL 16+ with pgvector extension
 - Tesseract OCR (for scanned PDF support)
 - Poppler (for PDF processing)
 - Anthropic API key for Claude
+- Voyage AI API key for embeddings

 ## Setup Instructions